pavanibendi/assessment-fullstack-vuetssql/README.md

 *Note: No coding is expected for this.
 You can just leave an answer in a couple of paragraphs below.*

 Answer:
+I would be using Jest for testing this application.
+Jest is a popular, feature-rich framework that works well with Vue and TypeScript, offering good support for unit and integration tests.
+Testing Library for Vue complements Jest by providing utilities to test Vue components in a more user-centric way.

+Key test cases should include:

+	1. Unit Tests for Components: Ensuring each component renders correctly, handles props and emits events as expected.
+	2. API Integration Tests: Validating the interaction between the frontend and the API, particularly for new features like Teams and Team Tasks.
+	3. End-to-End Tests: Using a tool like Cypress to test user flows, especially for the new navigation elements and task filtering/pagination features.
+	4. Permission Tests: Specifically for the Team Members feature, to ensure correct access control is in place.

+These tests would ensure the robustness of both the new and existing features of the application.